dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-08-22-the-rise-of-the-sovereign-individual.markdown

 (peaceful) protest, a simple truth becomes apparent: your freedom of assembly was an illusion, as was your freedom to transact freely.

 In a free society, these freedoms should be guaranteed.
 How?
-Well, as we have seen in the past, information technology and strong cryptography
+Well, as we have seen in the past, information technology and strong cryptography --- if used carefully --- *guarantee* the right to speak freely.
+After all, [no amount of violence will ever solve a math problem][math-problem].
+In the same vein, an information technology exists today which *guarantees* the right to transact
---- if used carefully --- *guarantee* the right to speak freely.
-After all, [no amount of violence will ever solve a math problem].
-In the same vein, an information technology exists today which *guarantees* the right to transact freely: Bitcoin.
+freely: Bitcoin.

 It is easy to forget that "permissionless" and "censorship-resistant" are more than mere buzzwords.
 Under difficult circumstances, these words